 Then after months and months in the garage, it gathered a bit of dust.

 I cleaned it up and filled some tiny divots.
-I then started taping it off.
+I then started it off.
 I didn’t remove the backing since it was generously glued and I could foresee broken pieces in my future and if you’ve ever painted a mirror without removing the back, you know the unpainted wood will reflect back onto the mirror if that makes sense.

 I pushed he tape under the frame with a putty knife.